alronz/b2c-database-selection/Cassandra/Adminstration/upgrade.md

 sudo service cassandra stop
 ````

-5- Take a copy of your current configuration file to be used as a backup because this file might be overwritten with default values of the new Cassandra version.
+5- Take a copy of your current configuration file to be used later as a backup because this file might be overwritten with default values of the new Cassandra version.

 6- Install the new version.
+For more details, check the [installation section](../Getting Started/installation.md).

 7-  Configure the new version based on your old configurations and configure any new configurations for any new features.